imixs/imixs-saga/README.md

 ## BPMN 2.0

 The 'Business Process Model and Notation' - BPMN 2.0 is the common standard to describe a business process.
 BPMN was initially designed to describe a business process without all the technical details of a software system.
-As an result, a BPMN diagram is easy to understand and a good starting point to talk about a business process with technician as also with management people.
+As a result, a BPMN diagram is easy to understand and a good starting point to talk about a business process with technician as also with management people.

-Imixs-Workflow supports BPMN 2.0 and provides a free modeling tool - [Imixs-BPMN](https://www.imixs.org/doc/modelling/index.html).
+Imixs-Workflow supports the BPMN 2.0 standard and provides the free modeling tool - [Imixs-BPMN](https://www.imixs.org/doc/modelling/index.html).
 Imixs-BPMN takes the full advantage of all the capabilities of BPMN 2.0 and complements them with the features of a powerful workflow engine.

 <center><img src="https://github.com/imixs/imixs-workflow/raw/master/screen_001.png" width="700" /></center>

 # How to Install

 Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
-See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information about deployment and configuration.
-Further more, this project offers the possibility to run Imixs-Microservice in a container-based environment.
+See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information.

 ### Run with Docker